tachtwitch/fastapi-book-project/README.md

 ## Support

-For support, please open an issue in the GitHub repository.
+For supprt, please open an issue in the GitHub repository.

 # hng-task2